When it comes to determining which Medicare coverage is right for your situation, there’s a long list of factors that you can and should consider.

 - There is no Medicare Part A premium for most beneficiaries who paid into Medicare through payroll taxes (99% of Medicare beneficiaries do not have to pay a monthly premium for Medicare Part A).

-- The Part A premium in 2024 is $278/month for those who worked / paid into Medicare between 7.5 and 10 years.
+- The Part A premium in 2026 is $311/month for those who worked / paid into Medicare between 7.5 and 10 years.
 (Work history can be yours or your spouse’s.)
-This was unchanged from 2023.

 - The Part A deductible covers up to 60 days in the hospital.